rmsk2/X16_mandelbrot/README.md

 Currently the default section of the Mandelbrot set (see screenshot below) using the X16s full resolution of 320x240 at a depth of 24 iterations (in total 717022 iterations) is calculated in around 8 minutes and 15 seconds at about 1450 iterations/sec.
-The  C64 version takes two and a half hours to calculate the same visualisation in a resolution of 320x200.
+The  C64 version takes one hour and 15 minutes to calculate the same visualisation in a resolution of 320x200.
 Of course the biggest part of the speedup stems from the fact that the 65C02 in the X16 runs at 8MHz where the 6510 in a C64 is clocked at 1MHz.
 But even if that is taken into account the X16 version is currently faster.